 EDUCATE your friends and neighbors on these techniques of preventing mosquito breeding.

 WEAR long sleeved shirts and long pants.
 You can use permethrin-treated clothing to prevent mosquitoes from biting through thin clothing, but do not apply permethrin directly on skin.
 You can also use insect repellents containing some of the following active ingredients:

 - IR3535 repellant

-Call Mosquito Control at (772) 419-6974 if you have any mosquito-related concerns that you cannot address yourself or place an online service request through our Martin County Mosquito Control page.
+CALL Mosquito Control at (772) 419-6974 if you have any mosquito-related concerns that you cannot address yourself or place an online service request through our Martin County Mosquito Control homepage.